galaxyproject/admin-training/intro/05-tool-shed/ex-advanced-tool-management.md

 ---
 ## Task 1

-Enable Conda in your Galaxy instance.
+* Enable Conda in your Galaxy instance.

-> *one way is to enable conda_auto_init in config and restart Galaxy*
+.hint[one way is to enable conda_auto_init in config and restart Galaxy]

 ---
 ## Task 2

-Install freebayes revision YYY and include _only_ Conda dependencies.
+* Install freebayes revision YYY and include _only_ Conda dependencies.

 ---
 ## Task 3

+* Find where are the dependencies present on filesystem.

+---
+## Task 4
 Move the installed dependencies to a different folder.

-> *hint: you have to also change the configuration of Galaxy*
+.hint[you have to also change the configuration of Galaxy]

+---